...

 Staffing and Insurance

-• Run a full mock patient day before opening.
-Catch every tech problem when there is no one in the chair.
+Run a full mock patient day before opening.
+Catch every tech problem when no one is in the chair.

 Frequently Asked Questions